-- 2 cups milk
+- 2 cups whole milk

 - 1/2 teaspoon freshly ground black pepper

-Preheat the oven to 400 degrees F.
+- Preheat the oven to 400 degrees F.

 - De-stem the kale by folding each leaf over like a book and running the knife up the side of the stem to remove.

-Slice the bacon horizontally into 1/2-inch thick strips and scrape into a large saute pan.
+- Slice the bacon horizontally into 1/2-inch thick strips and scrape into a large sauté pan.
 Cook over medium-low heat, stirring occasionally, as the bacon renders its fat.

-- Bake for 10 minutes to lightly toast the cubes, then transfer to a large mixing bowl.
+- Bake for 10 minutes to lightly toast the cubes, then transfer to a very large mixing bowl.